relacs/makertai/README.md

 ### Building the first kernel

-The you can go on by building the RTAI-patched kernel for the first time:
+Then you can go on by building the RTAI-patched kernel for the first time:

 1. Select a Linux kernel and the corresponding RTAI patch from the displayed list.